 - Versatile use as general kitchen shears to cut herbs, salad greens, and vegetables

 If you prefer using a wheel to scissors, the OXO Good Grips is the one to get.
 Forget the tiny, flimsy budget wheels, and invest in the OXO.
-At 4″, it’s a decent size that allows you to tackle large pizzas with thicker crusts, and at only $15.95 (as of 5/11/22), it’s still a relatively inexpensive piece of kit.
+At 4″, it’s a decent size that allows you to tackle large pizzas with thicker crusts, and a good value, it’s still a relatively inexpensive piece of kit.

 The OXO pizza wheel blade is made of stainless steel, and the soft, non-slip handle has a built-in thumb guard to protect your hands while cutting.
 One downside of pizza wheels is that the wheel blade will contact the cutting surface and damage it.

 We suggest the OXO wheel cutter if you prefer the quick slice method of cutting your pizza and are reluctant to use scissors.
 The OXO pizza wheel is a quality pizza cutter that is not flimsy, will last you a long time, and give you a clean cut on most pizzas.

 - The stainless steel blade is large and easily cuts through even the thickest crusts.

 - A built-in thumb guard to protect your hands